maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 When forming a prior over functions we somehow must define a way to construct a covariance matrix.
 Clearly we don't want to specify anything manually and we'd like to use the belief that points in input space that are similar have function values that are similar, in other words, the function has some form of smoothness.
 This is a reasonable assumption for most real world phenomena.

 If we used a diagonal covariance matrix then it would be the same as saying we believed the function values to be independent and so observing the function in one location would tell us nothing about its values in other locations.
-Given we usually want to model continuous functions we would like function values for more similar inputs to have large covariances.
+Given we usually want to model continuous functions we would like function values for more similar inputs to be closely related.

 ##### Why are GPs non-parametric?